 The Shocking Return and Her Harrowing Story

-Three weeks after vanishing, on Thanksgiving Day, November 24, 2016, Sherri Papini was astonishingly discovered-- bruised, emaciated, and chained-- on the side of a rural road in Yolo County, about 150 miles from where she had disappeared.
+Three weeks after she went missing, on Thanksgiving Day, November 24, 2016, authorities found Sherri Papini.
+She had bruises, looked thin, and wore chains.
+She was on the side of a rural road in Yolo County, about 150 miles from where she had vanished.
 Her story right away reignited public sympathy and worry.

 Papini described her captors in cooling detail, activating a flurry of FBI sketches, press briefings, and community cautions.
 Police poured huge resources into finding the supposed kidnappers-- but the trail stayed cold.